You have probably heard that coffee “doesn’t count” because caffeine dehydrates you. That advice is decades out of date.

 The practical takeaway

-Count your coffee and tea toward your total, keep an eye on sugar rather than caffeine, and let plain water fill the rest of your by-weight target.
-If you track drinks in WOOMOOL, log every beverage type — seeing the full picture is the point, and the app records coffee, tea, and juice alongside water for exactly this reason.
+Count your coffee and tea toward your total, keep an eye on sugar rather than caffeine, and let plain water fill the rest of your by-weight target (30–35 ml per kg).
+WOOMOOL logs coffee, tea, and juice alongside water for exactly this reason — the point is seeing the whole day, not just the plain water.

 Frequently asked questions